For Practitioners and Land Stewards

 Yale Forests Quiet Corner Initiative (QCI)

 Sustainably managed, Yale Forests comprise 10,880 acres of forestland in Connecticut, New Hampshire, and Vermont and are an extensive resource for local landowners and communities as well as researchers and students.
-TFS’s Quiet Corner Initiative (QCI) provides programing to help improve stewardship of sustainable lands, now amounting to more than 10,000 acres.
+TFS’s Quiet Corner Initiative (QCI) provides programming to help improve stewardship of sustainable lands, now amounting to more than 10,000 acres.

 ELTI On the Ground Training